FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_rst/basic_rst_content/basic_rst_content.rst

 was inspired after reading scripts from "Monty Python's Flying Circus", a comedy series from the 1970's).
-In Python, text indentation is incredibly important - normal text should start in the first column of the line, and anything that is indented (meaning whitespace preceeds the text on a line) has a specific meaning based on what was written on the preceding lines.
+In Python, text indentation is incredibly important - normal text should start in the first column of the line, and anything that is indented (meaning whitespace precedes the text on a line) has a specific meaning based on what was written on the preceding lines.
 Blank lines and whitespace is also very important, and rules for these must be followed explicitly.
 It will initially seem like there are a TON of rules to